LuCEresearchlab/expression-tutor-accessibility-tool/Converter/readme.md

 The command help (shortcut h) gives the list of all the possible commands.

 ```
+print
-print or print --all
+print --all or -a
 ````
-The command print or print with the attribute --all, prints in the terminal the description of the tree diagram, a separation line and the tree diagram itself.
+The command print or print with the attribute --all (shortcut -a), prints in the terminal the description of the tree diagram, a separation line and the tree diagram itself.

 ```
-print --tree
+print --tree or -tr
 ```
-The command print with the attribute --tree, prints in the terminal the tree diagram.
+The command print with the attribute --tree (shortcut -tr), prints in the terminal the tree diagram.

 ```
-print --description
+print --description or -des
 ````
-The command print with the attribute --descripion, prints in the terminal the description of the tree diagram.
+The command print with the attribute --description (shortcut -des), prints in the terminal the description of the tree diagram.

 ```
-print --level [levelNumber]
+print --level or -lev [levelNumber]
 ```
-The command print with the attribute --level, prints the level levelNumber of the tree diagram in the terminal.
+The command print with the attribute --level (shortcut -lev), prints the level levelNumber of the tree diagram in the terminal.

 ```
 print --notConnected or -nc